igrishaev/pg2/README.md

 {:inserted 1}
 ~~~

-Pay attention: each number (a final element) can be NULL, e.g. for `1` or
+Pay attention: each number can be NULL but you cannot have NULL for an entire
-`5`.
-But you cannot have NULL for a sub-array, e.g. for `[3 4]`.
-This will
-trigger an error response from Postgres.
+sub-array.
+This will trigger an error response from Postgres.

 Reading the matrix back: